wtsi-hgi/irobot/irobot/precache/README.md

 ### Manual Invalidation

-A force request is effectively manual invalidation.
+A `POST` request is effectively manual invalidation.
 It will delete any state already existing in the precache, presuming its metadata indicate that it's changed, regardless of any current users.
 It is assumed that manual invalidation will be an exceptional case, hence not protecting